-When did you first fall in love with jewelry?
+When did you first fall in love with jewellery?

 What inspires your designs?

-Do you use any specific techniques to make your jewelry?
+Do you use any specific techniques to make your jewellery?

 “Cast in ancient bronze using the lost-wax process, Apis is a celebration of old world techniques.
 Every piece is handmade, sometimes hammered into shape.
 These textural pieces return to an earthier sensibility that's tactile and visceral, engaging the body and soul.”